Introduction to ISRM and Slide Rules

 PDF version

-I wrote this article for the ASME Mechanical Engineering Magazine for their September, 2014 issue.
-I made the claim that the introduction of the Texas Instruments TI-30 scientific electronic slide rule caused the death of the slide rule, and received some flack from readers who insisted that the Hewlett-Packard HP35, released in 1972 at $395, was the first scientific calculator that killed the slide rule industry. they missed my very poorely explained point.
+This article was written for the ASME Mechanical Engineering Magazine for their September, 2014 issue.
+ISRM made the claim that the introduction of the Texas Instruments TI-30 scientific electronic slide rule caused the death of the slide rule, and received some flack from readers who insisted that the Hewlett-Packard HP35, released in 1972 at $395, was the first scientific calculator that killed the slide rule industry. they missed a very poorely explained point.
 Like the first automobiles that were produced, which were very expensive, the HP35 was like the "Winton" which was too expensive for the average worker (or student).
 It wasn't until Henry Ford used mass production and interchangeability of parts to bring the Ford Model T from a starting price of $700 down to $200, when he sold a million of them, did the horse and buggy begin to dissappear.
 The other car makers still tried to keep their prices high, like HP, and a very small percentage of the populace could afford their autos.
 The TI-30, with its single LSI chip, came out in June 13, 1976 for $25.00, and, for the first time, the electronic scientific slide rule cost less than the equivalent analog slide rule calculators made by K&E. It was after that that the families who owned the slide rule companies stopped manufacturing them.
 TI must have learned from Henry Ford, who wanted to serve the people, rather than the board of directors.

 INTRODUCTION

 ISRM is the world's largest free digital repository of all things concerning slide rules and other math artifacts.
 There are over 7000 Images or PDF's in the ISRM Galleries and Libraries.
 The picture of Becky holding a 1903 4 foot Ding & Frage Excise rule in front of quad monitors, shows the ISRM archiving operation, and the 17" x 11-1/2" (A3) scanner that is used.
 There are scans or pictures of actual slide rules and related math arifacts in the museum or provided by collectors from around the world Every specimen is different in some way.
-There are over 4000 unique items at present dating from 1850.
+There are over 4000 physical or virtual unique items at present dating from 1850.
 Duplicate model numbers in this collection have different cursors, scales, logos or construction features.
 Unlike most collectors who want pristine specimens, the museum enjoys getting slide rules that are marked with the original engineer's name especially when we are told what work they were used for, even if it only helped the owner get through college.

 • The prefix codes 'S0XX', 'P0XX', 'L0XX', 'MXX', etc were the original identification filing system and are not part of manufacturer's model numbers.
 Slide rules with this notation are no longer part of the active ISRM collection as they were gifted to the Computer History Museum.
 We would appreciate gifts of slide rules to replace these specific items.